canopy-js/canopy-js/README.md

 ### Using Markup

 Usual markdown-style styling is generally available, such as lists, code blocks, tables, footnotes, block quotes, and styling characters.
 Inline HTML is supported.
+Asterisks indicate bold and underscores indicate italics.

 ### Using Bulk Mode